KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/sanctuary-screens.jpg)

 ## Worship Committee
-It was decided that a new Worship Committe would be formed to oversee Worship Service design.
+It was decided that a new Worship Committe would be formed to oversee worship service design.

 ## Youth Leadership Initiative
 A Youth Leadership Initiative would be formed to assist with publicity duties such as running the new screen videos and music during worship.